paldhous/ucsc/2016/investigative-policy/md_raw/class6.md

 If you are a local reporter, Squoop also provides the option to [narrow your SEC filing searches by geography](http://sqoop.com/blog/2016-03-11-geographic-search).
 Click on the `Locations` button after running your search to activate this option.

-Sqoop is currently made freely avilable to journalists, as it tries to expand its user based.
+Sqoop is currently made freely avilable to journalists, as it tries to expand its user base.
 It is a for-profit, however, so it is possible that charges will be introduced in future.

 ##### Privately-held companies